actris/data-management-plan/DMP/initial-DMP.md

 **ACCESS unit takes the lead on this section**
 ### 3.1.
 Findable: Making data findable, including provisions for metadata [FAIR data]

-ACTRIS will collect data and metadata from a large range of observations provided by multiple data center units covering different types of data both in terms of size, time coverage and metadata.
+ACTRIS will collect data and metadata from a large range of observations and methodologies provided by multiple data center units covering different types of data both in terms of size, time coverage and metadata.
 The ACCESS unit should provide discovery metadata for all ACTRIS data, using a common standard that is WIS compliant such as ISO19139 or ISO19115.

 Future efforts should make it possible for the ACCESS unit to harvest all metadata from the different data center units and collect this in the a central ACTRIS metadata catalog and provide this through a commonly used protocol for Metadata harvesting like OAI-PMH or similar.

 There migh be instances where standards does not cover the need for describing the data at the data center unit.
 In this case, one should still try to provide metadata in a way that is similar to the agreed formats and standards and at the same time push for an extension of the specified standard.

-The core responsibility of metadata provisioning is at the data center unit level.
-The role of the ACCESS unit is to harvest metadata records for the ACTRIS metadata catalog as well as putting in place instruments for monitoring data/metadata provisioning as well as collecting user statistics (inspections, plotting and download of data) related to the ACTRIS Data Portal and the ACTRIS metadata catalog.
+The core responsibility of metadata provisioning is at the data center unit level and common metadata protocols and standards for each data curation unit will be implemented.
+The role of the ACCESS unit is to harvest metadata records for the ACTRIS metadata catalog as well as putting in place instruments for monitoring data/metadata provisioning as well as monitoring and collecting user statistics (inspections, plotting and download of data) related to the ACTRIS Data Portal and the ACTRIS metadata catalog.

 Generally, ACTRIS data set names aims to be compliant with [CF (Climate and Forecast) metadata conventions](http://cfconventions.org/standard-names.html).
 In the case where no standard CF names are defined, an application will be sent to establish these.

 ACTRIS works towards establishing traceability for all applicable variables using persistent identifiers (PIDs).
 This is to assure proper attribution is given to data originators adequately reflecting their contributions.
 Currently ACTRIS is using  digital object identifiers (DOIs) for all secondary datasets though the [Data Cite Metadata Store API](https://mds.datacite.org/).

 Currently there is no search model used by the ACCESS unit (ACTRIS data portal).
 Still search keywords are implemented to varying degrees on the individual data center unit level (e.g. search keywords are used for the EBAS ISO19115 records).
-The ACTRIS data center should in the future use a controlled set of vocabularies for search keywords like [Global Change Master Directory (GCMD)](https://earthdata.nasa.gov/about/gcmd/global-change-master-directory-gcmd-keywords) or similar.
+The ACTRIS data center should in the future use a controlled set of vocabularies for search keywords like [Global Change Master Directory (GCMD)](https://earthdata.nasa.gov/about/gcmd/global-change-master-directory-gcmd-keywords) or similar, and semantic search will be implemented.

 ACTRIS aiming at following the [INSPIRE](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32007L0002) directive for metadata formatting.
 Present standard(s) for metadata at the ACTRIS data and services access unit level.
 Must decide if data centre units should provide metadata according to a specific standards, as well as providing metadata from the ACTRIS DC to the ENVRI cluster, EOSC etc.

-The ACTRIS DC aims at providing clear versioning of its data and metadata, due to the decentralised nature of the Data Centre, this varies between the different data centre units.
+The ACTRIS DC aims at providing clear versioning of its data and metadata, due to the decentralised nature of the Data Centre, this varies between the different data centre units, and implemntaion will be done on unit level.

 As a guiding principle, all data submitted to ACTRIS passing quality assurance should be uniquely identified.
 In case of updates, a ID-number is generated, and previous data versions should be identifiable and kept available upon request while the latest version is served through the ACTRIS data portal web-interface.